swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 The key safety feature is that a `Span` cannot escape to a scope where the value it borrowed no longer exists.

-An API that wishes to read from contiguous storage can declare a parameter type of `some ContiguousStorage`.
+A function that wishes to read from contiguous storage can declare a parameter type of `some ContiguousStorage`.
 The implementation will internally consist of a brief generic section, followed by business logic implemented in terms of a concrete `Span`.
 Frameworks that support library evolution (resilient frameworks) have an additional concern.
 Resilient frameworks have an ABI boundary that may differ from the API proper.
 Resilient frameworks may wish to adopt a pattern such as the following:

 ```swift
 extension MyResilientType {